 Another interpretation of our findings may be that the companies with hard attitudes towards smoking may be the ones to formulate formal policies on smoking, primarily motivated by the legal issues.
-Formal policies protect companies from potential lawsuits, by ensuring and authenticating consistency in the decisions such as firing smokers.
+Formal policies protect companies from potential lawsuits, by ensuring and authenticating consistency in the decisions such as firing smokers or not hiring smokers.